-Students must write two exams: one two-hour in-class midterm, scheduled during class time on Wednesday, 14 February 2024, and a three-hour final exam, to be scheduled during the April Exam Period by the Registrar's Office.
+Students must complete two in-person exams in order to pass this course.
+Midterm Exam 40% 12 February 2025 In-Class IVIIGICIIII EXAIII 70/0 12 CD Ual y 2023 III CIGS Final Exam Date & Location: TBA - April Exam Period Exams Students must write two in-person exams: one two-hour in-class midterm, scheduled during class time on Wednesday, 12 February 2024, and a three-hour final exam, to be scheduled during the April Exam Period by the Registrar's Office.
 Both exams will be non-cumulative and will feature two sections: one will ask students to identify and describe the significance of a choice of five of eight historical terms; and the other section will ask students to write on a choice of essay-style questions (i.e. one essay for the midterm and two essays for the final).
-Electronic devices of any kind (e.g. phones), are not permitted to be carried by, or near, the student during exams.

-The Midterm Exam will examine students on course materials from Week 1 to Week 5 inclusive.
+Electronic devices of any kind (egs. phones, apple watches), are not permitted to be near or carried by the student during exams.
+The Midterm Exam will examine students on course materials from Weeks 1 to 5 inclusive.
 Students should prepare their answers with reference to the relevant course materials only.
 Information and sources external to the course will not be given credit.
 The midterm exam is weighted at 40% of the final course grade.
+Any accommodations for this assignment will require supporting documentation.
 The Final Exam will examine students on all course materials since the midterm exam (ie. from Week 6 to Week 11 inclusive).
 Students should prepare their answers with reference to the relevant course materials only.
 Information and sources external to the course will not be given credit.
 The final exam is weighted at 60% of the final course grade.
 Accommodation for Missed Exams:

-Make-up exams can only be approved by Academic Counselling.
-Please see:
+Make-up midterms and exams can only be approved by Academic Counselling.
+Please see https://history.uwo.ca/undergraduate/program_module_information/policies.html for department procedures and requirements involving make-up tests and exams.
+Tentative Course Schedule & Readings:

-https://history.uwo.ca/undergraduate/program_module_information/policies.html for department procedures and requirements involving make-up tests and exams.
-Please do not send the course professor your medical or private information.
-Be aware that the make-up exam will not necessarily be in the same format, be of the same duration, or cover the same material as the original exam.

-For in-person classes, make-up exams will be written at the Department of History make-up midterm exam.
-Students must write the make-up on this day.
-Course professors may not be available to respond to questions during the make-up exam slots.
-Dates for the make-ups will be listed on the Department of History website under Important Dates.
-No other make-up opportunities will be provided unless further academic consideration is granted by Academic Counselling.
-Students who fail to write a make-up exam during a designated time slot will receive a grade of zero on that assessment.

-Tentative Course Schedule and Readings:

-Please note that several additional readings will be assigned in this course.
-They will appear on the final version of the course syllabus, which will be posted on the OWL-Sakai course website prior to our first class.

-This course will be taught through in-person lectures and the OWL (powered by Sakai) course website.
-It contains all course materials except the textbook and is where students will access the final course syllabus, announcements, calendar, additional assigned readings, and their grades.
+This course will be taught through in-person lectures and the OWL Brightspace course website.
+It contains all course materials and is where students will access the final course syllabus, announcements, calendar, assigned readings, exam information and their grades.

 I hope this will be an enjoyable experience for you.
-Please let me know as soon as possible if you are encountering issues or have concerns about your performance in the course.
+Please let me know as soon as possible either in-person during office hours or via email if you are encountering issues or have concerns about your performance in the course.
 We will work towards finding a solution.
 Thank you for enrolling.
 Arrrr!

 Cap'n Dove

 JANUARY

-10 - WEEK 1: Pirates & Piracy: An Introduction
+08 - WEEK 1: Pirates & Piracy: An Introduction

-Readings: Wadsworth, Chapter One, pp. 1-12.
+Readings: TBA

-17 - WEEK 2: Sea Robbers of Antiquity
+15 - WEEK 2: Sea Robbers of Antiquity

-Readings: Wadsworth, Chapter Two, pp. 15-28.
+Readings: TBA

-24 - WEEK 3: Medieval Sea Raiders: Muslim Corsairs & Viking Invaders
+22 - WEEK 3: Medieval Sea Raiders: Muslim Corsairs & Viking Invaders

-Readings: Wadsworth, Chapter Three, pp. 31-42.
+Readings: TBA .

-31 - WEEK 4: Elizabethan Seadogs
+29 - WEEK 4: Elizabethan Seadogs

-Reading: Wadsworth, Chapter Four, pp. 45-66.
+Reading: TBA

 FEBRUARY

-07 - WEEK 5: Piracy's 'Golden Age', Part I: Buccaneering & the Pirate Round
+05 - WEEK 5: Piracy's 'Golden Age', Part I: Buccaneering & the Pirate Round

+Readings: TBA

+12 - MIDTERM EXAM (IN-CLASS)

+19 - NO CLASS: WINTER STUDY BREAK!